What Are The Benefits Of Vitamin D

 Bronson Vitamin D3 2000 IU Certified Organic Vitamin D Supplement, Non-GMO Gluten Free USDA Certified Formula, 360 Tablets

-- PHARMACEUTICAL GRADE, LABORATORY TESTED: This Vitamin D3 contains the same Biological form of vitamin D produced by your body.
+- High Quality Laboratory Tested: This Vitamin D3 contains the same Biological form of vitamin D produced by your body.
 GLUTEN FREE, SOY FREE, WHEAT FREE and NUT FREE.
-NON-GMO.

 DERMA E Psorzema Cream, Natural Relief for Scaling, Flaking, and Itching, 4 Oz